HPCE/hpce-2014-cw1/README.md

 _Note: the expectation is that it is possible to get exactly the same results, but don't worry if you can't; move on and tackle the later parts, then come back later._

-Thanks to @davidfof13, @darioml, and @kronocharia for the comments on this in issue [#13](https://github.com/HPCE/hpce-2014-cw1/issues/13).

 ### E2.2 - Add a median kernel